National Park Service Law Enforcement Rangers: Laws enforced

-Generally speaking the laws enforced on NPS lands are covered in Title 36 Code of Federal Regulations.
+Generally speaking the laws enforced on NPS lands are covered in Title 36 of the Code of Federal Regulations.
 The NPS also enforces United States Code.
 Title 16 of the United States Code, Title 18 of the United States Code and Title 21 of the United States Code are enforced most commonly.
 In exclusive and concurrent jurisdiction, the National Park Service also has authority under the Assimilative Crimes Act, 18 U.S.C. § 13, to enforce any state law for which there is not a federal equivalent.
 Commissioned National Park Service employees must follow all policies outlined in DOI reference manuals and director's orders in performance of their duties.

 Law enforcement operations

 As part of their law enforcement mission, law enforcement rangers carry firearms and defensive equipment, make arrests, execute search warrants, complete reports and testify in court.
 They establish a regular and recurring presence on a vast amount of public lands, roads, and recreation sites.
 The primary focus of their jobs is the protection of the parks' natural and cultural resources, protection of the hundreds of millions of annual visitors to national parks, and protection of NPS employees.
-To cover the vast and varied terrain under their jurisdiction, NPS employees use numerous types of vehicles, horses, aircraft, UTVs, ATVs, snowmobiles, dirt bikes and boats.
+To cover the vast and varied terrain under their jurisdiction, NPS employees use numerous types of vehicles, horses, aircraft, ATVs, snowmobiles, dirt bikes and boats.

+The current sidearm issued to new recruits is the SIG Sauer P320.
+However the SIG Sauer P226, P229 and also the SIG Sauer P220 have also been used as well.